esentio/Yamo/README.md

 }
 ```

 Column with price was excluded as well, so every returned `Article` record will have price set to `default(decimal)`.
-Usefull when you need to exclude large BLOB values, etc.
+Useful when you need to exclude large BLOB values, etc.

 It is important to remark that calling `SelectAll` doesn't hit the database yet.
 You need to call `ToList` or `FirstOrDefault` methods.